sglyon/ucf-cap-6318/website/content/_index.md

   - [Course website](https://sglyon.github.io/ucf-cap-6318/) (this page)
   - [Canvas course on UCF webcourses](https://webcourses.ucf.edu/courses/1392110) (grades will be posted here)
   - [Discussion group on Canvas](https://webcourses.ucf.edu/courses/1392110/discussion_topics)
+  - [Due Dates page](/ucf-cap-6318/duedates): Page with all due dates for course (also see in navigation bar on left)

 ### Course Administration